Skip to content

 Reviewed and Approved AI Tools

-Microsoft Copilot Chat Approved for General (Non-sensitive) Use Accessed via bing.com/chat.
+Microsoft Copilot Chat Approved Sign in with your uNID at m365.cloud.microsoft/chat.
 Additional information can be found on our Copilot Chat page.

 Microsoft Teams Premium Approved Licenses can be purchased from the Office of Software Licensing.

-Microsoft 365 Copilot Approved, Pilot Phase Plan for general release is currently in development (for added cost of $36/month).
+Microsoft 365 Copilot Approved, pilot phase The plan for general release is currently in development.
 More information can be found in our Microsoft 365 Copilot section.

 AI in Meeting Administration